 PFLAG Greensboro has established the Carter Stroupe Memorial Scholarship.
 This $1,000 scholarship is awarded annually in the spring.
 An applicant must be a resident of Guilford, Rockingham, Randolph, or Alamance County in North Carolina and must be either a student who is GLBT or a straight ally.
 The applicant must demonstrate service to the LGBT community or a desire to serve the LGBT community.
 The applicant must be a high school senior or an undergraduate college student.
 The application is available online at www.pflaggreensboro.org.

 PFLAG Cincinnati has an extensive scholarship program.
-Since the program's inception in 1992, PFLAG Cincinnati has awarded over $100,000 in scholarships to over 80 talented and deserving gay, lesbian, bisexual, transgender, and straight-supportive college students.
-Information on the program and application forms are available on athttp://www.pflagcinci.org/.
+Since the program's inception in 1992, PFLAG Cincinnati has awarded over $125,000 in scholarships to over 100 talented and deserving gay, lesbian, bisexual, transgender, and straight-supportive college students.
+Information on the program and application forms are available on at http://www.pflagcinci.org/scholarship.
 The awards are for higher education but students may apply while still in high school.
-Applicants must be a resident of or attending college in the Greater Cincinnati area, be 17 years old by April 1st, and have proven record of positive involvement with the GLBT community.
+Applicants must be a resident of or attending college in the Greater Cincinnati area, be 17 years old by April 18th, and have proven record of positive involvement with the GLBT community.
 Applicants must not be a prior winner of this award and must submit an application with required supporting materials.

-Applications for the 2011 PFLAG Dayton and Greater Dayton LGBT Center Scholarships are now available.
-Again this year PFLAG Dayton will award one $2,000 scholarship to an LGBT student and one $2,000 scholarship to a straight ally.
+PFLAG Dayton will award one $2,000 scholarship to an LGBT student and one $2,000 scholarship to a straight ally.
 This year the Greater Dayton LGBT Center has asked the PFLAG Dayton Scholarship Committee to administer an additional $1,000 scholarship for an LGBT student.
 In total, there are now three (3) scholarships available for qualified students -- one for a straight ally for $2,000, and two for LGBT students, one for $2,000 and one for $1,000.
 LGBT students may apply for both the PFLAG and the LGBT Center scholarships, but can only be awarded one or the other.
-Paperwork that includes qualifying requirements, as well as the application and referral form can be downloaded at: http://www.pflagdayton.org/scholarship/scholarship-11.pdf
+For more information, go to http://pflagdayton.org/scholarship/PFLAGscholarship2014.pdf

 The PFLAG Norman Scholarship is a $1,000 scholarship presented to an outstanding Norman Public School graduating senior who is an active participant of a Gay Straight Alliance and whose goal it is to attend college or another educational institution.
 For more information please visit the chapter website http://www.pflagnorman.org/education.html.